Priyankasaggu11929/Build-Scripts/README.md

 ## Boot strapping

-A basic order may need to be followed.
-Generally speaking you need a modern Wget and a modern Bash.
-Older systems like Fedora 1 and CentOS 5 are more sensitive than newer systems.
-If your system is old or ancient, then bootstrap Wget like shown below.
-The bootstrap directory has OpenSSL 1.0.2q, Wget 1.20.1 and cURL's cacert.pem from December, 2018.
+Generally speaking you need some CA certificates, a modern Wget and a modern Bash.
+Older systems like Fedora 3 and CentOS 5 are more sensitive than newer systems, but it is OK to bootstrap a modern system  too.
+To install the CA certificates and modern Wget perform the following.

 ```
-cd bootstrap
-./wget.sh
+./setup-cacerts.sh

+./setup-wget.sh
 ```

+The CA certificates are written to `$HOME/.cacerts`.
+The CAs are public/commercial, and there are about six of them.
+They are used to connect to sites like `gnu.org` and `github.com`.
+All the script invocations that call Wget use a `--ca-certificate=<exact-ca-for-site>` option.

-The bootstrapped programs are located in `$HOME/bootstrap`.
-Wget is located at `$HOME/bootstrap/bin/wget`.
-The bootstrap version of Wget uses static linking to avoid Linux path problems.
+The bootstrapped Wget is located in `$HOME/bootstrap`.
+The bootstrapped version of Wget uses static linking to avoid Linux path problems.
 You can export the WGET variable to build the rest of the tools with `export WGET="$HOME/bootstrap/bin/wget"`.

 If you are working on an antique system, like Fedora 1, then your next step is build Bash.
 Fedora 1 provides Bash 2.05b and it can't handle the scripts.
 The pain point is `[[ "$0" = "${BASH_SOURCE[0]}" ]] && exit 1 || return 1`.
 The command to build and use Bash in the current session is: